- April 17, 2020

 In Florida and along the immediate Gulf Coast, the trigger is a direct result of the proximity of the ocean: the sea breeze.
 Sea breezes form because land heats up (and cools down) more quickly than water.
 On a sunny day, the land warms quickly and heats the air directly above the surface.
 This warming air expands and rises, and as it does so, it is replaced by cooler, denser air from over the ocean.
 This boundary between warm, unstable air inland and the cool, stable air moving in from the water acts like a shallow cold front that follows the contours of the coast.

 During the day, as the temperature difference between the land and the sea increases (the land continues to warm, but the water remains at nearly the same temperature), the sea breeze strengthens and advances inland.
 Along the sea breeze, warm humid air is forced to rise by the advancing wedge of cooler ocean air that hugs the surface.
-If the atmosphere is even marginally unstable (and it often is during the summer in the coastal South), this buoyant warm, humid air will trigger thunderstorms along the sea breeze.
+If the atmosphere is even marginally unstable (and it usually is during the summer in the coastal South), this buoyant warm, humid air will trigger thunderstorms along the sea breeze.

-In Florida, sea breezes frequently form along both the east and west coasts and march inland as the day progresses.
+In Florida, sea breezes often form along both the east and west coasts and march inland as the day progresses.
 By afternoon, they meet near the middle of the state and the squeeze-play between the two sea breezes causes an expansion and intensification of thunderstorms along the spine of the peninsula.
 The result?
 Florida is the repeat winner of the “stormiest state” prize.

 Unlike most of the other thunderstorm hazards that present a risk to life and property, a storm does not have to be severe to produce damaging lightning.
 Any storm worthy of the name produces lightning.
 But not all lightning is equally damaging.